cogent3/cogent3/doc/examples/query_ncbi.rst

     ...     if len(seq) < 2800:
     ...         continue
-    ...     # we extract annotation data only from the human record ...     if "Homo" in seq.Info.species:
+    ...     # we extract annotation data only from the human record ...     if "Homo" in seq.info.species:
-    ...         for feature in seq.Info.features:
+    ...         for feature in seq.info.features:
     ...             if "region_name" not in feature:
     ...                 continue # ignore this one, go to the next feature ...             if "Variant" in feature["region_name"]: